by Kolbe, Kurt Kalata and Sam Derboo

 With the non-substantial story comes an awful cutscene direction, with the camera panning constantly in all directions, a common sin of the rookie CG director who tries to show all the details in frame.
 This wouldn’t be so bad if the motion capture and animation weren’t so cartoonish, as practically every move is exaggerated.
 Most of this was excusable in 1999, back when game developers were first getting a hang of computer generated cinematics (keep in mind this was two years before other groundbreaking titles like Final Fantasy X and Metal Gear Solid 2), but they’ve aged somewhat poorly.
 Still, the detail in the main characters is pretty incredible, even if the secondary characters look like substantially less effort went into their design.

 Unfortunately, the English voice acting in general is fairly subpar, which ruins much of the illusion.
 All of the NPC voices range from “mediocre” to “extraordinarily awful”.
 Luckily, Ryo’s voice turned out alright – he’s a bit wooden and emotionless, but it fits the character, and is a reasonable simile to his original Japanese voice.
 However, there are some finer points lost in the transition from English to Japanese, mostly involving the non-Japanese characters.
-Tom, for instance, is a foreigner and speaks exceedingly broken Japanese, whereas in English, they just give him a vaguely Jamaican accent and make him talk like a retard.
+Tom, for instance, is a foreigner and speaks exceedingly broken Japanese, whereas in English, they just give him a vaguely Jamaican accent and make him talk like an idiot.
 Similarly, there are lots of American ruffians in the harbor, who mostly speak Japanese with an extremely arrogant American accent and condescendingly pepper their speech with English.
 All of this is lost in the English version, and their voices in particular are incredibly obnoxious and really detract from the overall experience.
 Strangely enough, everyone uses honorifics in their speech, despite talking in English – it’s strange hearing people refer to the hero as “Ryo-san” or listen to Chai ramble about “Lan Di-sama”.

 The in-game music is mostly atmospheric, although what is there is repetitive, artificial and in some cases, just tries too hard to be “cool” or “jazzy” or “hip-hop”.
 The main themes, on the other hand, are beautiful.
 They’re fully orchestrated and make good use of the Chinese violin.
 A few of these themes were composed by legendary musician Yuzo Koshiro, although the rest was done by random musicians at Sega.